 Need guidance on dementia care?
 Our team is here to support you—Contact us to discuss your needs.

-What are 101 things to do with dementia patients?
+What are 101 ideas for things to do with dementia patients?

 People with dementia and Alzheimer’s often find it frustrating to live everyday life with no work, which can indirectly lead to resistance to dementia care.
 Their everyday challenge is to live a normal life, but it is just difficult for them to do so.
 Such incompetence causes them to get irritated, annoyed, or bored.